 But the value here is more than simply the break-even costs, Pioneer Natural Resources didn’t pay much to acquire its acreage.

 Since 2016, Pioneer’s average cost basis for its undeveloped acreage was approximately $500 per acre.
 To put a little perspective on this, some other companies in the Permian Basin have been paying out tens of thousands of dollars for their land positions.

 In 2018, Pioneer Natural Resources earned $6.31 per share, and it is expected to generate $7.10 per share in 2019, and then $9.63 per share in 2020.

-Of course, this is assuming the company isn’t bought out by even bigger fish in the Permian Pond.
+Of course, this is assuming an even bigger fish in the Permian pond doesn't buy the company out.
 In April of 2019, Chevron made a stunning move when it bought Anadarko Petroleum.
-Not only did Chevron want to consolidate their Permian position, but they were more than willing to pay out a huge premium for it — roughly $50 billion!
+Not only did Chevron want to consolidate their Permian position, they were more than willing to pay out a huge premium for it — roughly $50 billion!